 The Quartet that recorded Time Out (there were earlier lineups, though Paul Desmond was a constant) consisted of Brubeck on piano, Paul Desmond on sax, Eugene Wright on bass, and Joe Morello on drums.
-The same players are in the video at the top of the post.
+The same players are in the videos above.

 No comments: